Commonly used terms in GatherContent

 Workflow and workflow status

-Each status should represent a phase of work that the item will go through, such as "Editing".
+Each step should represent a phase of work that the item will go through, such as "Editing".
 This means everyone who has an interest in the item is able to see exactly what is happening with that item, as well as what's left to get the item published.

 Active items and projects

 An item or project is counted as active when it isn't archived.
-These count towards the plan limits for projects & items.

 Archived items and projects